Does creatine work for everyone?

 It’s much less than the 5g per day you see on almost every product sold.
 That’s because nobody wants to do the math and 5g a day covers up to a 367 lbs person.
 You are guaranteed to get results if you respond to creatine by taking that type of dose.
 It’s not necessary but there’s no evidence to suggest that’s too high or there’s any downside.
 So the shotgun approach works without the math.

-Methods to Take Creatine.
+Methods to Take.

-The original way to take creatine monohydate is with warm water; you can add simple carbs as necessary.
+The original way to take creatine monohydrate is with warm water; you can add simple carbs as necessary.
 Cranberry juice is an option if you are susceptible to upset stomachs.
 Many people like to take it with grape juice as a way to spike insulin, open the pathways and drive in creatine and protein to the hungry muscles.

 - Creatine Transport (for non-responders)

 20-30% of the population does not respond to creatine.
-Without knowing the actual reasons, some people have reported to get the benefits if they use some type of transport.
+Without knowing the actual reasons, some people have reported getting the benefits if they use some type of transport.
 The idea is that this will promote an insulin spike which will “shuttle” creatine into your muscles.
 The basic ingredient in all shuttles is Creatine and Dextrose.

-- Why use a transport?
+- Why use transport?

-If you don’t respond to regular creatine supplementation (creatine with water or with protein) give the insulin spike a shot.
+If you don’t respond to regular supplementation (creatine with water or with protein) give the insulin spike a shot.